Diffusion Secant Alignment for Score-Based Density Ratio Estimation: Introduction

 \section{Introduction}

-Estimating the density ratio, $r(\mathbf{x}) = p_1(\mathbf{x})/p_0(\mathbf{x})$, is a core problem in machine learning, supporting key applications in domain adaptation \citep{wang2023learning}, causal inference \citep{wang2025projection} and $f$-divergence estimation \citep{chen2025dequantified}.
-A common approach is to estimate $p_0$ and $p_1$ separately, but this becomes inefficient or unstable when the densities are intractable or significantly different--a challenge known as the density-chasm problem.
+\IEEEPARstart{E}{stimating} the density ratio, $r(\boldsymbol{x}) = p_1(\boldsymbol{x})/p_0(\boldsymbol{x})$, is fundamental in machine learning and neural computing, underpinning diverse systems such as density estimation \cite{peerlings2022multivariate,letizia2025copula}, transfer learning \cite{zhang2022transfer}, neural topic modeling \cite{wang2024mutual}, multilabel causal feature selection \cite{ma2025mi} and multi-agent reinforcement learning \cite{ding2023multiagent,li2025robust}.
+A conventional approach estimates $p_0$ and $p_1$ directly with a neural network, but becomes computationally fragile when the distributions exhibit significant discrepancies, which is a challenge known as the \textit{density-chasm problem} \cite{rhodes2020telescoping}.

-Existing methods like noise-contrastive estimation \citep{gutmann2010noise} and trimmed estimators \citep{liu2017trimmed} offer partial relief but suffer from high variance or intensive hyperparameter tuning.
-To bridge this gap, TRE \citep{rhodes2020telescoping} decomposes the ratio into a product over interpolated intermediate distributions.
-While effective against density chasms, TRE requires training $M$ separate models and remains sensitive to large distribution shifts \citep{choi2022density,chen2025dequantified}.